ding-ma/applied-ml/mini-project-4/README.md

 # ML Reproducibility Challenge
-We aim to reproduce: __Very Deep Convolutional Networks for Large-Scale Image Recognition__ by Karen Simonyan, and Andrew Zisserman
+We aim to reproduce: __Very Deep Convolutional Networks for Large-Scale Image Recognition__ by Karen Simonyan, and Andrew Zisserman.
+The paper can be found [here](https://arxiv.org/abs/1409.1556)

 ## Dependencies
 * Google Cloud Deep Learning VM with Pytorch 1.8.
 You should see `(base) ding@deeplearning-4-vm:~/applied-ml/mini-project-4/$` in your terminal.